 The Romanian seaside plays host to an impressive number of festivals and events during the hot summer months.

-Already in its 5th edition, Out Of Doors Fest gathers some of the best Romanian musicians and rock bands in Costinesti, while Sunset Festival animates the storied sands of Vama Veche with good vibes and the best autochthonous urban music.
+In August, Out Of Doors Fest gathers some of the best Romanian musicians and rock bands in Costinesti, while Sunset Festival animates the storied sands of Vama Veche with good vibes and the best autochthonous urban music.

 Another highlight on the Romanian coast’s busy calendar is The Color Run Mamaia, which combines running, seaside, and happiness into a colorful, memorable event.